-Niki doesn't want to make predictions about Hunt's chances to close the gap that divides him in the world ranking.
+Niki does not want to make predictions about Hunt's chances to close the gap that divides him in the world ranking.

-"At Zeltweg Hunt was my favorite before the race.
+"At Zeltweg Hunt was my favourite before the race.
 Now it would be premature to make predictions.
-We have to see what will happen in the next races."
+We have to see what will happen in the next races".

 Does this make Niki want to come back?